 1. Entrance Rate: Except as provided below, the entrance rate for a position in any class will be the minimum step in the skill level for that class, unless training, experience, and the relevant labor market, support a higher step as determined by the Chief Deputy and Sheriff.
 An entrance step below the minimum may be paid during a training period when the appointee is not fully qualified and when there is no other suitable, fully qualified applicant.
-The Chief Deputy and the Sheriff will make the final determination regarding the appropriate step for newly hired employees.
+Newly hired Corrections and Patrol Deputies will be classified as a Deputy in Training for the first six months of employment while they complete the appropriate academies and training programs.
+The Chief Deputy and the